 By the age of 22 years, Emily had turned professional, and held her own art classes at Ivel Bury, Biggleswade.
 In 1897, The Crystal Palace exhibited two of her paintings “On the Ouse, Bedford,” and “At Close of Day.”
 In 1898, one of her paintings, “Honey Hills, Bedford,” hung in the Royal Institute of Painters in Watercolours, London.
 (1900-1903).
 The Royal Academy of Arts exhibited seven of her paintings

-Sadly, she died at Aspley Guise on 31st March 1906, aged 31.
+Sadly, Emily died at Aspley Guise on 31st March 1906, aged 31.
 She was buried at Bedford Cemetery on 3rd April.
-(Grave reference F4 126).
+Grave Ref: F4.126

-The youngest daughter Ivy Stannard was born at Froxfield, Bedfordshire in 1881, and she attended the Howard College, Bedford.
-From an early age, she showed a talent for watercolour.
+The youngest daughter, Ivy Stannard, was born at Froxfield, Bedfordshire in 1881 and she attended the Howard College, Bedford.
+From an early age she displayed a talent for watercolour.
 She received no formal training, other than the lessons given by her father.
 In 1902, she won a bronze medal for the violin at the London Academy of Music.

 Lilian Stannard was born at Froxfield, Bedfordshire, on March 24th, 1877.
 She was probably one of the most talented of all the ‘garden painters’.